Grew up on Cape Cod, Mass. Army Vet., Fmr. Director of Energy Conservation programs, RE Agent, resides Space Coast, FL

-The growing gap between lower and upper classes continues to multiply.
+The growing gap between lower and upper classes continues to expand.
 You know the saying, "the rich get richer and the poor get poorer?"
 Well in today’s world that is all too true.
 One can blame the growing evolution of globalism and the corporations that have access to workers anywhere in the world.
 One can blame horrible politics that give preferential treatment and benefits to immigrants and refugees over their own citizens.
-One can blame it on technological advances that are making blue collar jobs disappear and get replaced by robots or AI.
-Or one can accept that all of these issues are somewhat to blame, and that the changes occurring are likely irreversible as the global population continues to soar and the need for humans to produce items continues to decline.
+One can blame it on technological advances that are making blue-collar jobs disappear and get replaced by robots or AI.
+Or one can accept that all of these issues are somewhat to blame and that the changes occurring are likely irreversible as the global population continues to soar and the need for humans to produce items continues to decline.

 A clear sign that the trend of the Middle Class is continuing to be fragmented between the haves and the have-nots can be seen in the policies not being set by the government but rather the choices that businesses and corporations are taking themselves.